kaikwanlau/kaikwanlau.github.io/_pages/about.md

 ## Education <a id="education"></a>

-- 2022.08 – 2028.07: MPhil in Mathematics, The Chinese University of Hong Kong
+- 2022.08 – 2028.07: M.Phil in Mathematics, The Chinese University of Hong Kong
 - 2022.08 – 2026.07: B.Sc. in Mathematics, The Chinese University of Hong Kong
 - 2021.08 – 2021.12: Science (Group A) with Extended Major in Artificial Intelligence, The Hong Kong University of Science and Technology